biasmv/pv/README.md

 PV uses the amazing [gl-matrix](https://github.com/toji/gl-matrix) JavaScript library for matrix and vector operations.

-Thanks to @Traksewth and @kozmad for their contributions
+Thanks to @Traksewt and @kozmad for their contributions

 Documentation
 ---------------------------------------